davemers0160/dlib_object_detection/obj_det_viewer/README.md

 ../obj_det_lib/images
 ```

 and select one of the images.
-You should see the following output.
+The output should look similar to the following:

 ![Example Viewer Output](example.png)

+The "Select File" button will allow you to select new images to run through the detector.